vittoriolaferla/olivevo/README.md

 # Olioevo - Extra Virgin Olive Oil E-commerce Platform

-Welcome to Olioevo, the e-commerce platform dedicated to extra virgin olive oil, inspired by Vivino.
-Our project is developed using the Flutter framework and leverages a range of advanced services and technologies to offer an innovative solution in the world of olive oil.
+This repository houses Olioevo, a Flutter-based application designed to bridge the gap between retailers across Italy and a dedicated e-commerce platform for olive oil.
+Drawing inspiration from Vivino's approach to wine exploration, Olioevo aims to enlighten customers about the vast array of choices available in the olive oil market.
+Developed as part of the Multidisciplinary Project exam, this app embodies the synthesis of technology and tradition, striving to offer a comprehensive and informative platform for olive oil enthusiasts and newcomers alike.

+## Teaching responsible: Paolo Cremonesi
+## Evaluation: 30/30 cum laude

 ## Project Overview